MozillaItalia/Mozilla-Italia-l10n-guide/README.md

 ## Welcome!

 Thank you for stopping by the Guide of the Mozilla Italia l10n (localization)team.

-These instructions will get you a copy of the Guide on your local machine for drowing up and collaboration purposes.
-Follow the Prerequisites - Installing procedure to learn how to collaborate with us.

 We are a group of volunteers passionate about localization and Open Software, our goal is to make Mozilla's products, events and core values accessible for Italian users.